rugbyprof/5443-Spatial-DB/Assignments/P04.1/README.md

 - Given:
   - A bounding box: `bbox` with upper left and lower right coordinates.
   - A json list of ships like this one: [ships.json](ships.json).
-- Determine how many ships are in your fleet.
+- Determine how many ships are in your fleet (by counting them im ships.json).
 - Then generate a `pseudo random` location for each ship within a given `bbox` and at a specified "sector" within that `bbox`.
+You can acheive this by generating a single point pseudo-randomly, then placing your ships accordingly starting with that point.

 ### Some Stipulations

 #### PostGres
-  - After initially reading in your ship data, and loading the values into a Postgres table, ALL calculatons mentioned in this assignment will be done via PostGis / PostGres.
+  - After initially reading in your ship data, and loading the values into a Postgres table, ALL calculations mentioned in this assignment will be done via PostGis / PostGres.

 #### Ship Location and Orientation
   - Each ship should be facing the same direction.